codedheartinside/php-apriori/README.md

 ## Option 1: Clone the project from github

-Add the repository to the composer file
+Add the repository to the composer file.
+Replace 1.0.0 with the latest version number.

 ```
 {